 multidisciplinary and collaborative knowledge production

-through annual resident research fellowships, research grants for students and faculty, yearly commissions for artists, public talks series, free and accessible publications, and a multidisciplinary biennial arts festival in partnership with the Fisher Center at Bard and other OSUN institutions and art venues around the world.
+through local and international public programming, research fellowships and grants, art commissions, activist collaborations, talk series, publications, and a multidisciplinary arts festival in partnership with the Fisher Center at Bard and other cultural institutions and practitioners around the world.

-the Center for Human Rights and the Arts (CHRA) is integrated in its local and regional communities, and globally through its collaborations and affiliations with the Open Society University Network’s partners.
-The center’s programs transcend boundaries of nationality and location as well as of genre and professional practice.
+the Center for Human Rights and the Arts (CHRA) is integrated in its local and regional communities, and globally through collaborations and affiliations.
+CHRA was founded with support from the Open Society University Network (OSUN) an is currently partially supported by the Mellon Foundation Grant and donor-scholarships.

 Bard College acknowledges that its origins are intertwined with the systems of racial injustice that have been a part of the history of the US from its foundations.